john-hewitt/morph16/README.md

  - Swahili: 65,614
  - Urdu: 54,493

 Each table was constructed according to the method described in *Automatic Construction of Morphologically Motivated Translation Models for Highly Inflected, Low-Resource Languages*, AMTA 2016.
+If you use these tables, please cite the paper.

 For questions, concerns, or new language requests, please contact [John Hewitt](mailto:johnhew@seas.upenn.edu).